-Our clinical stage product candidates include five proprietary product candidates, ongoing clinical studies for daratumumab and ofatumumab by Janssen and Novartis, respectively, and eight additional product candidates being developed in collaboration with our partners.
+Our clinical stage product candidates include five proprietary product candidates, ongoing clinical studies for daratumumab and ofatumumab by Janssen and Novartis, respectively, and ten additional product candidates being developed in collaboration with our partners.
 We also have approximately 20 proprietary and partnered product candidates in pre-clinical development.
 Other than daratumumab and ofatumumab, which are currently in Phase III clinical studies for certain additional indications, tisotumab vedotin, which is currently in Phase II development, and teprotumumab, which is currently in Phase III development by one of our partners, our current product candidates are in relatively early stages of development.
 All of our product candidates will require significant further development, financial resources and personnel to obtain regulatory approval and develop into commercially viable products, if at all.

 Due to the uncertain, time-consuming and costly clinical development and regulatory approval process, we or our partners may not successfully develop any of our product candidates, or we or our partners may choose to discontinue the development of product candidates for a variety of reasons, including due to safety, risk versus benefit profile, exclusivity, competitive landscape, commercialization potential, production limitations or prioritization of our or our partners' resources.
 It is possible that none of our current product candidates will ever obtain regulatory approval and, even if approved, such product candidates may never be effectively commercialized.
 In addition, our research programs may initially show promise in identifying potential product candidates, yet fail to yield product candidates suitable for clinical development or commercialization.
-Likewise, we and our partners have to make decisions about which clinical stage and preclinical product candidates to develop and advance, and we may not have the resources to invest in all of our current product candidates, or clinical data and other development considerations may not support the advancement of one or more product candidates.
-Decision-making about which product candidates to prioritize involves inherent uncertainty, and our and our partners' development program decision-making and resource prioritization decisions may not improve our results of operations or future growth prospects or enhance the value of the ADSs and our underlying shares.
+Likewise, we and our partners have to make decisions about which clinical stage and preclinical product candidates to develop and advance, and we may not have the resources to invest in all of our current product candidates to prioritize involves inherent uncertainty, and our and our partners' development program decision-making and resource prioritization decisions may not improve our results of operations or future growth prospects or enhance the value of the ADSs and our underlying shares.